 Allison Adair’s poems have appeared recently or are forthcoming in Georgia Review, Copper Nickel, Threepenny Review, Best American Poetry, Kenyon Review, North American Review, Subtropics, and ZYZZYVA, among other journals; and have received the Pushcart Prize, the Florida Review Editors’ Award, the Orlando Prize, and first place in the Fineline Competition from Mid-American Review.
-Her first collection, ‘The Clearing’, was chosen by Henri Cole as the winner of Milkweed’s Max Ritvo Poetry Prize.
-Originally from central Pennsylvania, She now lives and work in Boston.
+Her first collection, The Clearing, was chosen by Henri Cole as the winner of Milkweed’s Max Ritvo Poetry Prize.
+Originally from central Pennsylvania, she now lives and works in Boston.

-Rachel Grimm is a writer and professor in Cincinnati, Ohio.
+Rachel Grimm is a writer in Cincinnati, Ohio.
 She earned her MFA in Creative Writing from Miami University and her BA in English with a Creative Writing Emphasis from Allegheny College where she earned the Ione Sandberg Shriber Young Writer Award.
-She currently teaches writing at the University of Cincinnati Clermont and is at work on a speculative fiction novel about how to find joy in a world that can feel like a literal dumpster fire, the first pages of which were honored as runner-up by the 2024 SCMF-SWF Ohio Writers Scholarship.
+She teaches writing at the University of Cincinnati Clermont and is at work on a speculative fiction novel about how to find joy in a world that can feel like a literal dumpster fire, the first pages of which were honored as runner-up by the 2024 SCMF-SWF Ohio Writers Scholarship.
 You can find her at rachelgieselgrimm.com.

 Grace Spulak (she/they) is a queer writer based in her home state of New Mexico and the author of the forthcoming story collection, Magdalena is Brighter Than You Think (April 2026), winner of the Autumn House Press Rising Writer Prize.
 Their writing has appeared in Southwest Review, Witness Magazine, and the Ploughshares Blog, among other places.
 She has received support from New Mexico Writers and Trillium Arts, and she holds an MFA from the Warren Wilson Program for Writers.

 Heidi VanderVelde is a pediatrician residing in Auburn, Alabama.
 She is an MFA candidate in fiction at Warren Wilson College.
 Heidi is the recipient of the Robert Hughes Mount Jr. Poetry Prize from the Academy of American Poets, the winner of the Sand Hills Literary Magazine 2024 Poetry Contest, and a finalist in Breakwater Review‘s Peseroff Poetry Contest.
-She has also been published in Passengers Journal, Poetry South, and Epiphany
+She has also been published in Passengers Journal, Poetry South, and Epiphany.